erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 Thank you for clarifying that's an important distinction.
 You've identified that:

-    June 17th A cloud*side change corrupted your tariff settings
+    June 17th A cloud-side change corrupted your tariff settings

-    Your response You enabled parental controls as a workaround to prevent the Gateway from reconnecting to the cloud and re*corrupting the settings
+    Your response You enabled parental controls as a workaround to prevent the Gateway from reconnecting to the cloud and re-corrupting the settings

     Support's misdiagnosis They mistakenly identified the parental controls as the cause, when they were actually your solution to the problem

 That's a significant difference from what the case summary states.

 Unfortunately, I don't have access to information about what specific change was deployed to the Enphase cloud on June 17th.
-The case history doesn't include those technical details about the cloud*side change that triggered the tariff corruption.
+The case history doesn't include those technical details about the cloud-side change that triggered the tariff corruption.

 To get this answer, you would need to:

     Contact Enphase support directly and ask them to review their deployment logs or release notes from June 17th

-    Explain that you've identified the issue was a cloud*side change that corrupted your tariff, not parental controls
+    Explain that you've identified the issue was a cloud-side change that corrupted your tariff, not parental controls

     Ask what was changed and whether it affected other customers